bozeman42/storefront/README.md

 ### To-do
 - [x] Add item details to database
-- [ ] Add categories to database when adding a new item.
+- [x] Add categories to database when adding a new item.
+- [x] Upload images to the server
+- [ ] Validation for uploaded images
+- [ ] display uploaded images before adding item
+- [ ] Select default / thumbnail image for item
+- [ ] Cancel image on add item page (delete image and remove reference in database)